isabella232/mobile-services.de-DE/help/ios/messaging-main/messaging/messaging.md

    >[!TIP]
    >
-   >`messages``remotes` oder ist erforderlich.
+   >`messages` oder `remotes` ist erforderlich.

    If these objects are not configured, download an updated `ADBMobileConfig.json` file from Adobe Mobile services.
-Weitere Informationen finden Sie unter [Core-Implementierung und Lebenszyklus](/help/ios/getting-started/requirements.md).
+For more information, see Core Implementation and Lifecycle.[](/help/ios/getting-started/requirements.md)

 ## Tracking in-app messages {#section_B85CDF6929564AAEA79338B55E5CB1E8}